microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroup.md

 Parents of Contoso 05b0552e-39cd-4df4-a8f5-00ade912e83d parentsofcontoso Parents of Contoso {Unified}
 ```

+This example demonstrates how to retrieve group by DisplayName from Microsoft Entra ID.
 This command gets the specified group.

 ### Example 5: Get groups that contain a search string

-This example demonstrates how to retrieve groups that include the text new in their display names from Microsoft Entra ID.

 ```powershell
 PS C:\>Get-EntraGroup -SearchString "New"